NickAbel/DistTab/README.md

 ## Documentation

-Documentation may be generated using Doxygen with the (`Doxyfile`) in the base directory.
+Documentation may be generated using Doxygen with `Doxyfile` in the base directory.

 One can generate the documentation by running the following in the base directory: